This is not Daily Money Manager fiction. It’s something that’s all too real.

 - MoneyInstructor.com: Geared towards teachers and parents who want to introduce or expand the concepts of basic money skills and personal finance.

-Want the tools that I and countless others use to organize and manage their life?
-You’ll have them instantly with the quick form below.
+I’d be remiss if I didn’t mention the tools that I and countless others use to organize their physical and digital landscape.
+You’ll have them instantly when you join my email newsletter with the button below.

 There are quality niche websites or articles dealing with Daily Money Management lurking in various places.
 If you search around, you might find a real gem like Carole Evenchik’s website.